Structure and Administration

 Pool oversight is the responsibility of an eleven-member Board of Directors, ten of whom serve three-year terms.
 Six directors are appointed by the Governor; they represent consumers (two positions); small employers (one); large employers (one); health care providers (one), and agents (one).
 Four directors are elected by Member Plans.
 The Insurance Commissioner or his designee is an ex-officio, non-voting director.

-An Executive Director assisted by a two-person staff, oversees the day-to-day operations of the Pool augmented as necessary with consulting services.
+An Executive Director oversees the day-to-day operations of the Pool augmented as necessary with consulting services.
+An Executive Assistant provides administrative support to the Executive Director and Board.

 Third Party Administrator & Contractors

-WSHIP contracts with a third party administrator – Benefit Management Inc. (BMI) – for health plan enrollment, premium billing, claims processing, customer service, on-line information access, accounting, and reporting.
+WSHIP contracts with a third party administrator – Benefit Management, LLC (BML) – for health plan enrollment, premium billing, claims processing, customer service, on-line information access, accounting, and reporting.

 Pharmacy benefit management is provided by Express Scripts Inc. These services include pharmacy network pricing, drug claims processing and reporting, delivery-by-mail pharmacy services, and customer service.